-Alphabet posts slowest fourth-quarter revenue growth in five years, reveals YouTube revenue
+Alphabet shares fall as Google misses on sales, debuts YouTube revenue

 That left profit of $10.67 billion, or $15.35 per share, compared with the analysts’ average estimate of $8.787 billion, or $12.53 per share.

 Google faces internal challenges too.
 Some of its 119,000 employees have resisted working on weapons-related software for militaries or censored search products for Chinese users, leading Google to abandon such efforts.
-Others have expressed frustration with curbs on company-wide discussions and what they have described as retaliation for labor organizing.
+Others have expressed frustration with curbs on companywide discussions and what they have described as retaliation for labor organizing.

 In December, Google Chief Executive Sundar Pichai gained the additional role of Alphabet CEO from Larry Page as he and fellow co-founder Sergey Brin stepped back even further from day-to-day management.